Ila-bura/zero-waste-life/README.md

 # ZERO WASTE LIFE

 <p>Zero Waste Life is a website which aims at supporting people who are looking to reduce the amount of waste they produce on a daily basis.
-The site is targeted to anyone who aspire to live a bit more sustainably and is ready to make some changes in their everyday life, starting in the kitchen.</p>
+The site is targeted to anyone who aspires to live a bit more sustainably and is ready to make some changes in their everyday life, starting in the kitchen.</p>

 <p>Zero Waste Life provides useful tips and tricks to have a more sustainable approach to how we buy, consume and store food.</p>